AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 ======================

 This chapter describes rules on which the correctness of the source coverage assessments performed by GNATcoverage depends.
+This instance of the document is valid for use in a certification context no stricter than DAL |dolevel|.

 .. _operational-context: